vyqno/Cross-Chain-Rebase-Tokens/README.md

 - Invariant tests have some edge cases with the handler (4 failing tests)
 - These are test framework issues, not contract vulnerabilities

-### Bug Bounty
-🐛 Found a bug?
-Please report it to: security@example.com

 ## Contributing

 This project is currently in development.
 Contributions, issues, and feature requests are welcome!